 Material

-In buying a shemagh or Keffiyeh, always choose the best material, which is cotton.
+When buying a shemagh or Keffiyeh, always choose the best material, which is cotton.
 A cotton shemagh is sturdy and lightweight.
-It is helpful if you need an additional and urgent bag when traveling.
+It is indeed helpful if you need an additional and urgent bag when traveling.
 It is resistant, and it can work in many ways.

 Cotton keffiyeh can dry immediately, especially when you use it as a towel to wipe your excessive sweat and moisture from rain or snow during summer days.
 Lastly, a cotton keffiyeh can keep your body's temperature constant and protect you from heat or cold.